-We have launched an inquiry into how older and disabled adults and unpaid carers can challenge local council decisions about social care and support in England and Wales.
+In 2021 we launched an inquiry into how older and disabled adults and unpaid carers can challenge local council decisions about social care and support in England and Wales.

 What this covers

-We want to know whether:
+We wanted to know whether:

 - the existing ways of challenging decisions are effective and accessible